Zijing-Liu/WiseWardro/Proposal.md

 List endpoints that your server will implement, including HTTP methods, parameters, and example responses.

+- **GET** /api/outfits.
+Return all outfits in the databse.
+- **GET** /api/outfits/:occassion.
+Return the outfits that matches with a occassion specified by the user.
+- **POST** /api/clothes.
+Add a new clothes object to the database.
+- **GET** /api/clothes/:id.
+Get a piece of clothes matching the id.

 ### Auth

 The project will use JWT for authentication.